Tacoma-based Snopes, debunker of fake news, is locked in a nasty legal dispute

 Since 2017, Mikkelson has been locked in a nasty legal dispute with former business associates over control of Snopes, the pioneering fact-checking website that Mikkelson launched with a former wife in 1994 and which he now runs with his current wife from their house in Tacoma.

 The dispute, which is playing out in the California courts, has generated claims and counterclaims of financial mismanagement, conspiracy and embezzlement.
-Mikkelson stands accused of, among other things, using company funds for “lavish” vacations, while he in turn levels of accusations of fraud.
+Mikkelson stands accused of, among other things, using company funds for “lavish” vacations, while he in turn levels accusations of fraud.

 It has also been so costly that, by Mikkelson’s account, Snopes and its parent company, Bardav, might have gone under without help from GoFundMe campaigns, and Snopes hasn’t been able to operate at full capacity, even as demand for internet fact-checking grows by the week.